nutanix/helm/charts/ndb-operator/README.md

   ssh_public_key: SSH-PUBLIC-KEY

 ```
-2. To create instances of custom resources (provision databases), edit the crd file with the NDB installation and database instance details and run:
+2. To create instances of custom resources (provision databases), edit the CRD file with the NDB installation and database instance details and run:
 ```sh
 kubectl apply -f CRD_FILE.yaml
 ```